 If you’re comparing Stripe vs Square vs PayPal, you’re likely looking for the best online payment processor for your business.
-These three household names are all incredibly easy to use and can accept a variety of payment types.
-All three products offer developer-friendly solutions for creating a checkout that’s suited for your business including digital wallet and other one-click payment options to improve the customer experience.
-Plus, all three offer baseline solutions that come with no contracts or monthly fees.
+These three household names accept various payment types, offer developer-friendly solutions for creating a checkout suited for your business, and have digital wallet and other one-click payment options to improve the customer experience.
+Plus, all three are incredibly easy to use and offer baseline solutions with no contracts or monthly fees.

 However, there are a few key differences that make Stripe, Square, and PayPal best for different use cases:

 - Stripe: Best for online-only businesses, including tech-savvy startups, B2B businesses, and international companies

 - Square: Best simple, low-maintenance online payment solution for individuals and small businesses

 - PayPal: Best customer-friendly checkout option to add to an existing website

 Not sure which option is the best for you?
 Take this 3-question quiz

 Stripe, Square, and PayPal are some of the best credit card processing companies for small businesses in the industry today.
 However, if you need a more specific solution, other popular options include:

 - Braintree: PayPal’s more robust online payment solution with custom pricing options